cloudmesh-community/sp19-222-100/project-report/report.md

 :warning: in review

+:warning: please do not rush to finish if you need a bit more time take it, that is not a problem .

 :wave: I really want a discussion on why you think political data can be predicted using AI/ML, provide some resources and discuss why it is important to bridge politics and data driven politics.

 | Mercedes Olson      Jarod Saxberg